 The parlor, Fellowship Hall, and kitchen may be used for receptions following the service.
 The church's hospitality committee can arrange light refreshments, or you may arrange catering on your own.

 Occupancy capacity: Sanctuary, approximately 200; Chapel, 35; Parlor, 25; Fellowship Hall, 150.

 Limited capacity due to COVID outbreaks: Sanctuary, 50; Chapel, 18; Parlor, 12; Fellowship Hall, 45.

 (This will only be in effect during high community transition times, as monitored by the CDC.)

 The church is accessible to persons in wheelchairs.
 First-floor bathrooms are also accessible.

-There is a sound system, with “Walkman-type” audio enhancement.
-The service can be recorded to CD.
+There is a sound system with "Walkman-type" audio enhancement.
+The service will be recorded.